OZ-Deck Footing System

 This is a helical anchor system that also uses a load plate.
 But it

-drives in or out of the ground with ease using a lightweight impact
+drives in or out of the ground with ease using a lightweight hand held impact

-Simple to use for anyone of any skill.
-Learn more here.
+The Titan Deck Foot Anchor is simple to use for anyone of any skill.
+Learn more here!